Best electric bikes for commuting: Get a boost on your ride to work

 Most e-bike motors are power-limited to 250 watts, but they can provide varying amounts of torque, measured in Newton-metres (Nm).
 If your commute is flattish and you're fairly fit, a motor with around 40Nm to 50Nm torque is likely to be fine, but if you're riding somewhere more arduous or expect to be carrying a lot, then a motor with more torque will be better.
 Some go up to 80Nm or more, which is what an electric mountain bike puts out.

 A mid-mounted motor is likely to keep your e-bike most stable, as it's low down and central on the bike.
-But a rear hub motor isn't likely to have a significant impact on handling and, as your weight is over the rear wheel, grip isn't likely to be an issue.
+But a rear hub motor isn't likely to have a significant impact on handling, and, as your weight is over the rear wheel, grip isn't likely to be an issue.

 How much battery capacity do I need?

 As with all technologies, it’s easy to look back at some original e-bikes and notice how bulky they looked.
-Batteries were bolted onto frames wherever there was space and were often very low capacity.
+Batteries were bolted onto frames wherever there was space and were often of very low capacity.
 Fortunately, we’re beginning to see much higher capacity batteries and sleeker integration of both batteries and motors.

 Typically, the smaller the physical size of the battery, the lower its capacity, and the fewer miles you’ll get out of it.
-For most people, this shouldn’t be an issue, with even small batteries having enough juice to get you to work where you can charge up again or serving duty for multiple days of commuting.
+For most people, this shouldn’t be an issue, with even small batteries having enough juice to get you to work, where you can charge up again or serving duty for multiple days of commuting.

 A battery can weigh several kilograms and make up a significant proportion of an electric bike's weight.
 That's okay in a non-folding bike, although it can make moving the bike to a storage area at the end of a ride harder.
 It's more of an issue with a folding bike designed for portability, so a bike like the Brompton C Line Electric will often have a lower capacity battery to make it easier to carry.